openvinotoolkit/openvino_tensorflow/docs/INSTALL.md

 ##  1.2. <a name='InstallOpenVINOintegrationwithTensorFlowalongsidetheIntelDistributionofOpenVINOToolkit'></a>Install **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit

-This **OpenVINO™ integration with TensorFlow** package is currently compatible with OpenVINO™ version 2021.4.1.
-This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs, Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs), and Intel<sup>®</sup> Vision Accelerator Design with Movidius™ (VAD-M).

-You can build [TensorFlow from source](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/BUILD.md#tensorflow) with -D_GLIBCXX_USE_CXX11_ABI=1 or follow the instructions below to install the appropriate version:

 1. Ensure the following versions are being used for pip and numpy:

         pip3 install pip==21.0.1
         pip3 install numpy==1.20.2

-2. Install `TensorFlow`.
-Based on your Python version, use the appropriate package below:
+2. Install `TensorFlow` based on your Python version.
+You can build [TensorFlow from source](https://github.com/openvinotoolkit/openvino_tensorflow/blob/master/docs/BUILD.md#tensorflow) with -D_GLIBCXX_USE_CXX11_ABI=1  or follow the insructions below to use the appropriate package:

         pip3.6 install https://github.com/openvinotoolkit/openvino_tensorflow/releases/download/v1.0.0/tensorflow_abi1-2.5.1-cp36-cp36m-manylinux2010_x86_64.whl